 “Patients used to try and put off the surgery for as long as possible because of the downtime, time off work, and pain,” says Timothy Harman, DO, CAQ, assistant director of the Hand Surgery Fellowship through Grandview Medical Center, who has been performing the surgery for more than a decade.

 Dr. Harman and two other network surgeons, Elizabeth Dulaney-Cripe, MD, and Krista Migliore, DO, sought further training on a minimally invasive, endoscopic surgery for carpal tunnel to give patients another option.

 Carpal tunnel syndrome is the most common pinched nerve in the wrist.
-"We see it a lot in the diabetic population and anyone who has hypothyroidism," says Dr. Dulaney-Cripe, orthopedic surgeon at Far Oaks Orthopedics.
-"Any time people do repetitive lifting or grasping, or anyone who has vibration in the materials they work with, they are at risk for carpal tunnel."
+“We see it a lot in the diabetic population and anyone who has hypothyroidism,” says Dr. Dulaney-Cripe, an orthopedic surgeon at Far Oaks Orthopedics.
+“Any time people do repetitive lifting or grasping, or anyone who has vibration in the materials they work with, they are at risk for carpal tunnel.”

 According to Dr. Harman, to cure carpal tunnel, the ligament needs to be surgically released to open up space around the pinched nerve and create a larger tunnel space.
 Historically, this was done by creating a six- to seven-inch incision across the palm and wrist.
 The evolved procedure uses a smaller, five-millimeter incision made in the crease of the wrist just below the palm.